EU travellers

 Americans

-In order to enter Spain, those aged 18 and over who are travelling from the US must show proof that they are fully vaccinated and have received the last required dose of their Covid-19 vaccine no less than 14 days, and no more than 270 days (nine months), prior to arrival in Spain.
+In order to enter Spain, those traveling from the US can show proof of a negative Covid-19 test, proof of Covid-19 vaccine no less than 14 days and no more than 270 days (nine months), prior to arrival in Spain.

 Like those from other non-EU countries, they can now also show a recovery certificate issued in the last six months.
-Those aged 12-17 can enter by showing a negative PCR test.
 Read here to find out the full details for Americans travelling to Spain.